History of the Roman Empire: Decline of the Western Roman Empire

 After 395, the emperors in the western empire were usually figureheads, while the actual rulers were military strongmen who took the title of magister militum, patrician or both—Stilicho from 395 to 408, Constantius from about 411 to 421, Aëtius from 433 to 454 and Ricimer from about 457 to 472.

 The year 476 is generally accepted as the formal end of the Western Roman Empire.
 That year, Orestes, having stolen power from the emperor Julius Nepos the year before, refused the request of Germanic mercenaries in his service for lands in Italy.
 The dissatisfied mercenaries, including the Heruli, revolted.
 The revolt was led by the Germanic chieftain Odoacer.
 Odoacer and his men captured and executed Orestes; weeks later they captured Ravenna and deposed Orestes' usurper son, Romulus Augustus.
 This event has been traditionally considered the fall of the Roman Empire in the west.
 Odoacer quickly conquered the remaining provinces of Italy.

 Odoacer returned the western imperial regalia to the eastern emperor, Zeno.
 Zeno soon received two deputations.
 One was from Odoacer requesting that his control of Italy be formally recognised by the empire, in which case he would in turn acknowledge Zeno's supremacy.
 The other deputation was from Julius Nepos, requesting support to regain the throne.
 Zeno granted Odoacer the title patrician.
 Zeno told Odoacer and the Roman Senate to take Nepos back, but Nepos never returned from Dalmatia, even though Odoacer issued coins in his name.
 Upon Nepos's death in 480, Zeno claimed Dalmatia for the East; J. B. Bury considers this the real end of the Western Roman Empire.
 Odoacer attacked Dalmatia, and the ensuing war ended with Theodoric the Great, King of the Ostrogoths, conquering Italy under Zeno's authority and forming the Ostrogothic Kingdom, with its capital at Ravenna.

-518–602: Justinian dynasty

-When Anastasius himself died, the court at Constantinople ignored potential claimants from the Valentinianic–Theodosian dynasty and elevated instead a senior officer of the imperial guard, Justin I, as augustus.